Are you an engineer who has moved to Sweden?

 At Sigma Technology we know what matters in the technical consultancy business: people, engineering skills, and communication.
 That is why we are setting up a project to help people who already have the engineering/programming skills improve their Swedish communication skills.

 What we offer is not a Swedish course with a teacher and a textbook.
-Instead we offer a group of mentors who help people at whatever level they happen to be, giving feedback on what you say and what you write.
+Instead, we offer a group of mentors who help people at whatever level they happen to be, giving feedback on what you say and what you write.
 We also challenge you to speak in front of a group.
 As a bonus, we hope that you will learn something about Swedish culture in general, and Swedish office culture in particular.
-We have done this kind of activities within Sigma Technology for a year, and now we would like to reach out to people outside of our company.
+We have done this kind of activities within Sigma Technology for a year and a half, and this is the second time we reach out to people outside of our company.

 Meet the mentors